LWFlouisa/AskPhind/Development/developmenttheory.md

+These words were created by Phind to answer certain questions about AI development.

 ## Rules Based And AI Approaches

 Combining rule-based and AI-based practices can result in a more powerful and intelligent chatbot that can handle a larger number of questions, automate more complicated issues, and personalize responses.
 Here are some reasons why you might use a combination of rule-based and AI-based development practices to produce chatbots: